quantumlib/Qualtran/docs/reference/qualtran/surface_code/AlgorithmSummary.md

-Properties of a quantum algorithm that impact its physical cost
+Logical costs of a quantum algorithm that impact modeling of its physical cost.

 <section class="expandable">
   <h4 class="showalways">View aliases</h4>